xoit/cdx_pkgspec/pkgspec.md

 ## scripts

-This section describes the scripts or executables that will be installed when installing, testing or using the package
+This section describes the scripts or executables that will be installed when installing, testing or using the package. **Optional**

 ##### cdxpkg.toml